blablacar/dgr/README.md

 _dgr is actively used at blablacar to build and run more than an hundred different aci and pod to [run all our platforms](http://blablatech.com/blog/why-and-how-blablacar-went-full-containers)._

 ## Build the ACI once, configure your app at runtime.

+_You can also have a look at [examples](https://github.com/blablacar/dgr/tree/master/examples) that uses most of the features_

 dgr provides various resources to build and configure an ACI: